eross-uwp/Server/README.md

  - **nth_semester_graduation_prediction**
 	 - Predicting whether a student will graduate or not based off of their 1st through nth term gpa.
  - **postrequisite_prediction**
-	 - Predicting a postrequisite course grade based on features related to grades from all immediate prerequisite courses.
+	 - Predicting a postrequisite course grade based on features related to grades from all or immediate prerequisite courses.
 Contains a script to generate a csv containing probabilities for prerequisite and postrequisite failure.